mthompson-f5/F5-Automation-Sandbox/docs/build_environment.rst

 F5 Ansible Provisioner
 ======================
-The F5/Ansible provisioner is an opensource provisioning tool that is based on the Ansible Linklight project.
+The F5/Ansible provisioner is an open source provisioning tool based on the Ansible Linklight project.
 It is a collection of Ansible playbooks packaged to build and tear down F5 and application infrastructure.
 It can also be used to scale the infrastructure as needed by the user.

 The provisioner is made available as a Docker container to avoid environmental dependencies.
-In order to run the provisioner you will need the `Docker <https://docs.docker.com/install>`_ Community Edition.
+In order to run the provisioner you will need `Docker <https://docs.docker.com/install>`_ Community Edition.

 This version of the provisioner can be used to deploy the following components into AWS.
 To run the provisioner you will need - An account on `AWS <https://aws.amazon.com/>`__